Evolution, Ecology & Organismal Biology

 It is your responsibility to stay in touch with your major adviser and graduate dissertation committee.
 Likewise, you are ultimately responsible for seeing that you comply with the regulations of the Department of Biology and the UNC Graduate School.
 Failure to comply may result in losing your financial support or in being dismissed from the program.

 GRADUATE DEGREES OFFERED

 The Department of Biology offers a Ph.D. degree.
 It also offers two masters degrees: a Master of Science degree requiring independent research and a thesis, and a Master of Arts degree requiring a written library report.
-However, only the Ph.D. program admits external applicants; the masters degree programs are only open to students initially admitted to the Ph.D. program (and are only completed by a small fraction of students).
+However, the Master’s degree programs only admit students on an individual basis in the following cases:

 For a Master’s degree a minimum of 30 hours of graduate credit is required with at least 18 credits in courses in their field of study.
 At least three hours of these courses must take the form of research and completion of the thesis (MS, Biology 993) or library report (MA, Biology 992).